-As you move closer to a subject such as an insect or flower, you'll find your DOF begins to narrow dramatically.
-Which means of course, not all of the subject is likely to be in focus.
+As you move closer to a subject such as an insect or flower, you'll find your 'depth of field' begins to narrow dramatically.
+Which mean, of course, not all of the subject is likely to be in focus.
 This is where Macro photography comes into its own.
-Not to mention "manual", selective focusing.
-So you need to look at your subject and choose the part that you would like to be in focus, set your aperture on the smallest possible setting (largest number) permissable, and work on that.
+Not to mention 'manual', selective focusing.
+So you need to look at your subject and choose the part of the scene that you would like to be in focus, set your aperture on the smallest possible setting (largest number) permissable, and work on that.

 Concentrate on the eyes and face of small creatures and the petals and/or stamens of flowers.

 Take a look at close-up photography done by pros in magazines, galleries and cookery books.
-That will show you how narrow DOF is used to advantage.
+That will show you how a narrow depth of field is used to advantage.